 World's Most-Visited Tourist Attractions

 So what is the most-visited tourist attraction in the world?
-And can 39.2 million people be wrong?
+And can 91 million people be wrong?
 Read on to see the results—and an explanation of our methods for calculating it all.

 The Methodology: To tally up the world’s most-visited attractions, we gathered the most recent data supplied by the attractions themselves or from government agencies, industry reports, and reputable media outlets.
-Whenever available we used 2010 data; however, in the case of theme parks and a few other attractions, the most recent attendance numbers were from 2009.
+In most cases, it was 2013 data.
+Attractions that don’t sell tickets gave us estimates as best they could.